robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	North Melbourne      (away) to beat 	St Kilda             (home) with a probability of 	67.53%

+### Round F1 (generated 27/08/2018)

+Robs Elo predicts 	Richmond             (home) to beat 	Hawthorn             (away) with a probability of 	86.28%

+Robs Elo predicts 	Melbourne            (home) to beat 	Geelong              (away) with a probability of 	74.27%

+Robs Elo predicts 	Sydney               (home) to beat 	GWS Giants           (away) with a probability of 	73.41%

+Robs Elo predicts 	West Coast           (home) to beat 	Collingwood          (away) with a probability of 	63.51%

 ## NRL

 ### Current Predictions